techoctave/techoctave.com/gauges/index.markdown

 <strong>We built our gauges to help you meet your goals.</strong> This is why we offer guaranteed support, for all active licenses, for the life of our product.

-Have a few questions or want to schedule a demo?
+Have a few questions or want to start a trial?
 Contact [sales@techoctave.com](mailto: sales@techoctave.com) or give us a call at +1 (614) 398-1220.
 We succeed when you succeed.